M-68/meta_resource/README.md

  - People/Labs/Organisations
  - Opportunities/Jobs
  - Conferences/Workshops/Talks
-- **contributor** is the name of the person who has contributed to the resource.
+- **contributor** is the name of the person who  contributed  the resource.

 ## Preview